Skip to main content

 • Debt reduction

-• Credit repair programs
+• Credit/debt repair

-“Third-party” means originating from any party other than the one who is owed the debt.
-For example, a hospital could send messages regarding bills for its own patients, assuming they provided opt-in to receive that message.
+"Third-party" means originating from any party other than the one who is owed the debt.
+For example, a hospital could send messages regarding bills for its own patients, assuming they provided opt-in to receive that messaging.

 “Get rich quick” schemes

-• Work-from-home programs
+• Deceptive work-from-home programs

 • Risk investment opportunities